 You can cook the quinoa on the stovetop if you don’t have a rice cooker.
 When your oven-safe or cast iron skillet is busy, transfer the foods to a casserole dish after mixing the cajun seasoning, tomato paste, chunks, quinoa, and then top with fontina cheese and shrimp.

-You should boil shrimps depending on the sizes; when they turn a brilliant orange hue, they’re done.
-Small to medium shrimp cook in 30 seconds to 1 minute, whereas large to jumbo shrimp cook from 2 to 4 minutes.
+The boiling time depends on what sorts of shrimp you choose (their size and thickness).
+When these shrimps turn a brilliant orange hue, they’re done.
+Small to medium shrimps cook in 30 seconds to 1 minute, whereas large to jumbo ones cook from 2 to 4 minutes.

 It takes a 15-minute prep time and a 45-minute cooking time.
 Fill a bowl with grits and pour the gravy and shrimp mixture over the top.
 An upgraded version of the classic Southern meal, especially when paired with lip-smacking desserts from the Southern region!
 It’s sure to please!